Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/diagnostic-settings/_header.md

 # Diagnostic settings example

-This deploys the module configured its diagnostic settings with multiple combinations
+This example deploys the module configured with multiple combinations of diagnostic settings.